 Since 2009 I’ve worked on many travel websites – some very successful, and others not so much – so I’ve tested tons of methods.
 Some worked, and some didn’t.

 I’m going to tell you the best ways I found you can get some really high-quality travel blog links to your travel websites.
 These are a select few of the techniques we use in our own Tourism and Travel Link Building Campaign packages – so you can be sure that they work.

 To understand how to create a strong link building campaign, you first need to ask yourself the following questions:

 - What group of people will find the information on my site useful, valuable or practical?

 - What websites do these groups hang out on?

-- Does the website compete with you
+- Does the website compete with you?

 You need to find websites that speak about complementary topics, not similar ones.

-Who helps the competition?
+And of course, who helps the competition?